 Sharps are singled out for special regulatory provisions by more states than any of the other medical waste categories.
-A search of state regulations conducted by VetCA staff identified the following specific references.
-Check the VetCA State-by-State Regulated Medical Waste Resource Locator for more information, and for information on states not listed below:
+Check the VetCA State-by-State Regulated Medical Waste Resource Locator for more information.

 Certain materials have been singled out under federal law as being particularly dangerous to deal with and dispose of, and are included in a special regulatory category called "hazardous wastes".
 (See the VetCA Hazardous Materials Overview page under "Hazardous Wastes", and related pages, for more background on these regulations).
 One provision of the hazardous waste rules, known as the "mixture rule", specifies that if an otherwise non-hazardous waste is mixed with even a small amount of a "listed" hazardous waste, the mixture falls under all the restrictions that apply to hazardous wastes.